pickledherring/image_analysis/readme.md

 You will also need glob, matplotlib, and PIL, which can be installed by running `pip3 install -r requirements.txt` in a terminal window, assuming you already have python 3.

 eval.py is there to time every function and will take hours to run.
+This is partially because it opens and saves every image.
+For timing on just one transformation, you can subtract the time to run "grayscale alone" from the other function.
+Note that this will be very imprecise.